ssrkmrc/PaintBrush/README.md

 PaintBrush
 ==========

-A simple Paintbrush application, developed in Java swing.
+A simple Paintbrush application, developed in Java swing in Netbeans IDE.

 Originally, it was written by my friend Sumanta Sinha, as a part of an exercise in a Computer Graphics course.